Now in beta: break your Workflows into Stages, build and test in parallel, shard your tests, and get faster PR feedback.

 - Confirm the offered stack, skip choosing the app icon and the webhook registration and kick off the first build.

 - Open the new Bitrise project’s Workflow Editor’s bitrise.yml tab and replace the YML there with this bitrise.yml

 - Go to your app’s page and click the Start/Schedule a Build button, and select the run_tests_on_simulators option in the “Workflow, Pipeline” dropdown menu at the bottom of the popup.

 Once the Pipeline is set up, you can edit the Workflows in them the usual way:

-New Step alert: 'rerun tests without rebuilding' and 'artifact pull'
+New Step alert: 'rerun tests without rebuilding' and 'Pull Pipeline intermediate files'

 Both for iOS and Android apps, we’ve created Steps that will build artifacts for testing and tests without building.
 For example, you can generate an artifact in Stage one, then run any number of tests in Workflows in Stage 2, using that artifact.

 This step can be used to pull artifacts of a pipeline: it will download the artifacts generated in the previous stage(s) to the Workflow of the Step.